-Please click on the link to view the latest Parish Magazine (PDF) for details of Church Services and a frontispiece from the Vicar.
+Please view the latest Parish Magazine (PDF), which has details of services coming up and a message from the Vicar.

 In the 10th century Ailwin, Earl of East Anglia, gave Hemingford Abbots and part of Hemingford Grey to Ramsey Abbey.
 King Edgar granted a charter for the first church to be built, on the site of the present chancel, in 974.